-- name The file name to open. - mode The file mode to use.
+- name The file name to open, as a string or Path. - mode The file mode to use.
 This should be one of the following: r for read-only, r+ for read and write, or w+ for a new empty file.
 The default is r. - permissive Read the file in permissive mode.
-The default is False. - header_only Only read the header (and extended header) from the file.
+The default is False. - header\only Only read the header (and extended header) from the file.
 The default is False.

-Returns An MrcFile object (or a GzipMrcFile object if the file is gzipped).
+An MrcFile object (or a GzipMrcFile object if the file is gzipped).

-- ValueError If the mode is not one of r, r+ or w+. - ValueError If the file is not a valid MRC file and permissive is False. - ValueError If the mode is w+ and the file already exists.
+• ValueError - If the mode is not one of r, r+ or w+.

+- ValueError If the file is not a valid MRC file and permissive is False. - ValueError If the mode is w+ and the file already exists.
 (Call new() with overwrite=True to deliberately overwrite an existing file.) - OSError If the mode is r or r+ and the file does not exist.